tarwn/lessthandot-hugo/blogs/content/posts/2008-12-16-impersonating-a-sql-server-dba.md

   - Microsoft SQL Server Admin

 ---
-Not only in today&#8217;s economy but for years developers and system administrators have been pushed into playing the role as a DBA.
+Not only in today's economy but for years developers and system administrators have been pushed into playing the role as a DBA.
 Why?
 The answer is simple really.
 Business is about money and the more you spend the less you make.
 Being a DBA I know how bad it is to short staff by using one of those roles as a split DBA, but I also understand the business aspects of the decision.
 I was a developer for years and had the chance to become a DBA and things worked out very well in my case.
 I knew quickly the path my career was going to go based on the enjoyment I was getting out of working on database servers.

 Knowing there are people out there in the split role position I thought it would beneficial to point out a few key things that are critical to understand and read up on.